oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

 The WebLogic Server install image (built above) allows you to run a container with a single WebLogic server domain.
 This makes it extreemly simple to deploy applications and any resource the application might need.

 #### Providing Admin server Usernasme and Password
-For security reasons the username and password will be supplied in a domain.properties file located in a HOST directory that you will map at Docker run time with a -v option.
-This properties file will enable the scripts to configure the correct authentication for the WebLogic Admin server.
+The username and password must be supplied in a domain.properties file located in a HOST directory that you will map at Docker run time with a -v option.
+The properties file enables the scripts to configure the correct authentication for the WebLogic Admin server.

 The format of the domain.properties file is key value pair:
 	`username=myudminsername`
 	`password=myadminpassword`

-**Note**: we recommend that the domain.properties file be deleted or secured after the container and the WebLogic server are started to make sure that no one can maliciously get hold of the username and password.
+**Note**: Oracle recommends that the domain.properties file be deleted or secured after the container and the WebLogic server are started so the username and password are not inadvertently exposed.

 #### Start the Container
 Start a container from the image created in step 1.